 The Awards Subcommittee is composed of six elected AP staff members who will serve scattered two-year terms: one elected person from each of the AP Groups (six total); up to two former recipients of the AP Achievement Award, as appointed by the AP subcommittee Chair (for the sole purpose of assisting in the selection of the AP Achievement Award); one member from the AP Committee to serve as a liaison.

 C. Election Guidelines

 Positions are a staggered two-year term.
 Members can be reelected, not to exceed two consecutive terms.
 To provide continuity, elections for odd number groups will occur in odd years and the even number groups in even years.
 Mid-term vacancies will be filled with appointments ratified by AP Committee as needed.
 With the exception of the liaison, Subcommittee members cannot concurrently serve on the AP Committee, the Professional Development Subcommittee, or the Salary & Benefits Subcommittee.

 The officers will include a chairperson, a chair-elect, and a secretary.
 The chair-elect will be chosen by the subcommittee by August of each year from first-year members.
 The chair-elect will become chairperson in June of the following year.
 The term of chairperson and chair-elect will be for one year.
 A secretary will be appointed by the chairperson.

 The Awards Subcommittee will report to the AP Committee and have the following responsibilities:

 E. Voting Privileges, Definition of Quorum and Handbook Amendments

-The six elected members have voting privileges related to the selection of
+The six elected members have voting privileges related to the selection of all AP awards.

-The former recipients of ht AP Achievement Award have voting privileges related solely to the AP Achievement Award selection.
+The former recipients of the AP Achievement Award have voting privileges related solely to the AP Achievement Award selection.